 1995, May 14

 Former President George H.W.
-Bush, calling William and Mary "A Place of Possibilities," delivered the commencement address in William and Mary Hall.
-He was the 17th President of the United States to visit the College.
+Bush, calling William & Mary "A Place of Possibilities," delivered the commencement address in William & Mary Hall.
+He was the 17th President of the United States to visit the university.

 1995, June 25

-Warren E. Burger, 20th Chancellor of the College of William and Mary, died in Washington, D.C.
+Warren E. Burger, 20th Chancellor of the William & Mary, died in Washington, D.C.

 1995, October 27

-The College dedicated the $9.35-million Tercentenary Hall, a state-of-the-art classroom building for the geology, applied science and computer science departments.
+The university dedicated the $9.35-million Tercentenary Hall, a state-of-the-art classroom building for the geology, applied science and computer science departments.

 1996, April 27